-The South Dakota Highway Patrol currently has 14 state troopers whose primary focus in commercial motor vehicle enforcement and another 110 state troopers who complete 32 L-3 inspections each year.
+The South Dakota Highway Patrol currently has 13 state troopers whose primary focus in commercial motor vehicle enforcement when fully staffed and another 100 state troopers, when fully staffed, who complete 32 L-3 inspections each year.
 All troopers are tasked with traffic enforcement of both commercial and non-commercial vehicles.
 There are state troopers who focus on CMV enforcement working in at least one area of the state nearly at all times.
-In the 3rd quarter of FY16 we were able to add 3 motor carrier troopers to the motor carrier division increasing our numbers from 11 troopers to 14 which will assist in meeting traffic enforcement goals and activities.
-In the past SDHP Motor Carrier has attempted to develop an enforcement effort similar to the TACT program used in other states.
-We faced difficulty in doing so without having additional funding available for the effort.
+CMV troopers work a varied schedule that matches times of day and day of week that match the highest CMV truck traffic counts and patterns.
+They work a percentage of time during off peak traffic hours to patrol roads and areas where CMV drivers may be traveling specifically to avoid enforcement locations.
+In FY16 we were able to add 3 motor carrier troopers to the motor carrier division increasing our numbers from 11 troopers to 14.
+We have since needed to reassign one of those CMV troopers to a patrol division due to manpower shortages.
+Due to retirement and resignations within the 13 CMV troopers, we had three new troopers to the motor carrier services in FY20.
+A vacancy often creates nearly a 1 year time period from an employee leaving to having a fully trained trooper.
+This obviously creates challenges meeting inspection or traffic enforcement goals.
 South Dakota participates in the New Entrant Audit program which encourages solid management principles, safe behaviors, and a safety mindset for companies and drivers.
 SDHP Motor Carrier does not conduct traffic enforcement on CMVs without an inspection.
 Motor Carrier troopers are required to write a vehicle examination report on all traffic stops involving commercial motor vehicles.
-Also, SDHP Motor Carrier current does not have a method to track which non-CMV stops occurred with a CMV in the vicinity for every traffic stop the SDHP makes.
+Also, SDHP Motor Carrier became able to track non-CMV stops that occurred with a CMV in the vicinity.
+We have added a check box within our electronic ticket writing program for all trooper to indicate if the non-CMV committed the traffic violation in the vicinity of a CMV.
+The tracking ability is new, and a habit that is starting to be ingrained into enforcement personnel.
+We have issued guidance to educate troopers to when it is appropriate to check the box.
+This is still a judgment call and we hope to continue to see improvement in the tracking of these violations.
+While we try to track non-CMV traffic enforcement stops for violations committed around a CMV, we do not seek reimbursement for these activities.

 South Dakota will conduct traffic enforcement activities in the higher traffic volume areas of the state, stressing the importance of safe driving practices and the interactions of CMVs with non-CMVs.
 Increased scrutiny of drivers will be given on all contacts to determine the physical and mental fitness to safely and legally operate a CMV in order to maintain our current low number of CMV crashes.
+If information and data shows routes with highest volumes of hazardous materials shipments, traffic enforcement activities will be emphasized.
 SD Highway Patrol will conduct additional inspection marathon activities in those areas identified as having increased volumes of CMV traffic.
 These marathons will be comprised of numerous inspectors and state troopers.
 All drivers for whom an inspection report is generated will have their driver status checked and verified.
-Continued training will be given to all inspector at quarterly and annual meeting in the detection and apprehension techniques of impaired drivers.
+Continued training will be given to all inspectors in the detection and apprehension techniques of impaired drivers.
 Additionally, South Dakota will participate in the national Operation Safe Driver event.